 To join Amazon Prime Student in the US, you'll need to meet a few requirements.

 First, you must have an Amazon account.
-If you don't, you can create one here.
+If you don't, you can create one here (opens in new tab).

-You'll also need to be actively enrolled in at least one class at a college or university.
+Second, you'll need to be actively enrolled in at least one class at a college or university.
 Your school must be in one of the 50 states, the District of Columbia or Puerto Rico.